 LSC 350: Visualizing Science and Technology

-LSC 350 is another five-week online course that explores the emerging field of neuro-aesthetics and its implications for understanding visual communication in the media, sciences, and visual arts.
+LSC 350 is five-week online course that introduces the theoretical and practical principles of visual communication pertaining to science, the environment, and agriculture.

 LSC 432: Social Media for the Life Sciences